Have you ever been charged a cancellation fee from Lyft?

 Cancel before your driver arrives

-You can cancel your ride before your driver picks you up by tapping Edit ride > Cancel ride.
+Cancel your ride before your driver picks you up by tapping Edit ride > Cancel ride.

 You may be charged a fee if you cancel more than 30 seconds after being paired with a driver.